SpectoLabs/myna/README.md

 processfly
 ==========

-*Process virtualization for the people*
+*"Process virtualization for the people by the people with people." - People*

-Processfly is a testing tool that captures the output of command line programs.
+Processfly is a testing tool that captures and replays the output of command line programs.
 It's heavily inspired by [SpectoLab's Hoverfly](https://github.com/SpectoLabs/hoverfly), which does capture and playback for http(s) web services.